-All eligible employees are entitled to Queen’s enhanced paternity leave and pay provision provided that they follow the appropriate notification procedure.
+All eligible employees are entitled to Queen’s enhanced paternity/partner leave and pay provision provided that they follow the appropriate notification procedure.
 Eligible employees must have:

 - worked continuously for employer for 26 weeks leading into the 15th week before the child is due to be born.